Triosecuris: Formally Verified Protection Against Speculative Control-Flow Hijacking: Introduction

-\paragraph{Contributions} \begin{itemize}[leftmargin=*,nosep,label=$\blacktriangleright$] \item We introduce SpecIBT, a strong defense that protects arbitrary programs against Spectre BTB, RSB, and PHT by combining hardware-assisted control-flow integrity in the style of Intel CET with compiler-inserted Ultimate SLH.
-The main idea behind SpecIBT is simple, but as far as we know novel: in the presence of CET-IBT forward-edge protection, we can precisely detect BTB misspeculation for indirect calls and set the SLH misspeculation flag. \item We formalize SpecIBT in the Rocq prover\footnote{The \href{https://rocq-prover.org/}{Rocq interactive theorem prover} was previously known as Coq.} as a compiler from a simple low-level language with basic blocks and indirect function calls to a similar language with an idealized model of CET and a speculative semantics modeling the remaining capabilities of the attacker, who can still mount Spectre BTB and PHT attacks, but not Spectre RSB ones (which we assume can be stopped by a CET-style shadow stack).
+\paragraph{Contributions} \begin{itemize}[leftmargin=*,nosep,label=$\blacktriangleright$] \item We introduce \Triosecuris, a strong defense that protects arbitrary programs against Spectre BTB, RSB, and PHT by combining hardware-assisted control-flow integrity in the style of Intel CET with compiler-inserted Ultimate SLH.
+The main idea behind \Triosecuris is simple, but as far as we know novel: in the presence of CET-style protection, we can precisely detect BTB \newreviews[REQ2]{and RSB} misspeculation and set the SLH misspeculation flag. \newreviews[REQ4B1]{Moreover, since \Triosecuris is a conservative extension of Ultimate SLH, it still provides complete protection against Spectre PHT.}\footnote{\newreviews[REQ2]{We named our defense \Triosecuris because it provides security against three Spectre variants (BTB, RSB, and PHT), and also inspired by the \emph{Dioscuri} of Greek mythology, twins (our BTB and RSB protections) who guide travelers lost at sea (misspeculating programs) back to safety.}} \item We formalize \Triosecuris in the Rocq prover\footnote{The \href{https://rocq-prover.org/}{Rocq interactive theorem prover} was previously known as Coq.} as a compiler from a simple low-level language with basic blocks and indirect function calls to a similar language with an idealized model of CET and a speculative semantics modeling the remaining capabilities of the attacker, who can still mount Spectre BTB, \newreviews[REQ2]{RSB,} and PHT attacks\removereviews{, but not Spectre RSB ones (which we assume can be stopped by a CET-style shadow stack)}.
 This mechanized formalization required getting the formal details right: For a start, transforming the code in the presence of indirect jumps requires a notion of basic blocks and an abstract notion of code pointers.
-So the source and target language of SpecIBT feature CompCert-style function pointer values~\cite{CompCertMM, ZakowskiBYZZZ21}, and passing an integer value to operations needing a code pointer (\IE indirect calls) and vice versa is undefined behavior.
+So the source and target language of \Triosecuris feature CompCert-style function pointer values~\cite{CompCertMM, ZakowskiBYZZZ21}, and passing an integer value to operations needing a code pointer (\IE indirect calls) and vice versa is undefined behavior.
 More subtly, in this setting the Ultimate SLH masking can change abstract code pointers into integers.
-Thus, in order to show that SpecIBT does not introduce speculative undefined behavior, we also had to add to the semantics CompCert-style undefined values~\cite{CompCertMM, LeeKSHDMRL17}, so a more precise model of undefined behavior than that of the C standard. \item We prove in Rocq that the SpecIBT transformation achieves relative security: any transformed program running with speculation does not leak more than what the source program leaks sequentially~\cite{BaumannBDHH25}.
-This strong guarantee applies to arbitrary programs, even those not following the (restrictive) cryptographic constant-time discipline. \item The target language of the SpecIBT transformation above still includes basic blocks and abstract code pointers, so we also formalize a subsequent linearization step targeting machine code for a simple machine.
+Thus, in order to show that \Triosecuris does not introduce speculative undefined behavior, we also had to add to the semantics CompCert-style undefined values~\cite{CompCertMM, LeeKSHDMRL17}, so a more precise model of undefined behavior than that of, \EG the C standard. \item We prove in Rocq that the \Triosecuris transformation achieves relative security: any transformed program running with speculation does not leak more than what the source program leaks sequentially~\cite{BaumannBDHH25}.
+This strong guarantee applies to arbitrary programs, even those not following the (restrictive) cryptographic constant-time discipline. \item The target language of the \Triosecuris transformation above still includes basic blocks and abstract code pointers, so we also formalize a subsequent linearization step targeting machine code for a simple machine.
 This linearization step links basic blocks together, lays them out in memory, and replaces code pointers with concrete integers.
 We prove in Rocq relative security for this linearization step, on all safe inputs, which do not trigger undefined behavior. \item We compose the proofs above to obtain a machine-checked end-to-end relative security proof, as illustrated in \autoref{fig:composition}.
-For this we additionally show that our SpecIBT transformation is safety preserving, \IE inputs that do not trigger undefined behavior in the source also do not trigger it after the SpecIBT step; this proof relies on undefined values. \end{itemize}
+For this we additionally show that our \Triosecuris transformation is safety preserving, \IE inputs that do not trigger undefined behavior in the source also do not trigger it after the \Triosecuris step; this proof relies on undefined values. \end{itemize}